Radiotherapy for Benign Disease - Board Review Summary

 Heterotopic Ossification

 HO prophylaxis is one of the clearest benign RT indications.
 RT prevents new heterotopic bone formation; it does not dissolve mature established HO.
+The classic use case is high-risk hip surgery or HO excision.

 Brooker Classification